 To learn more about other common types of vision loss you can visit the Vision Australia website.

-Knowing that nutrition can play a part in our overall eye health, regardless of our level of vision, we consulted our resident expert who has offered these clever tips:
+Knowing that nutrition can play a part in our overall eye health, regardless of our level of vision, we consulted our resident nutrition expert Alix, who has offered these clever tips:

 Whilst there are many nutrients that contribute to the health of our eyes, here are 4 important nutrients that you may or may not have considered: